alshdavid/BorrowScript/README.md

 HTTP server that increments a counter stored in a mutex.
 On each request the counter value will be incremented and the value sent back in the response.
 The HTTP server is multi-threaded and the handler function is scheduled on one of the available threads.

+_This is dependant on the design decision describing how ownership of values is passed into nested closures and not final_

 ```typescript
 import http from '@std/http'
 import { Mutex } from '@std/sync'